 - Come up with, and practice, realistic methods to get the POB back on the boat—perhaps the biggest remaining problem to solve.

-It’s tempting to start with number one, if for no other reason than talking about marine electronics is fun and seems to bring in the biggest audiences.
+It’s tempting to start with number one, if for no other reason than talking about marine electronics is fun.
 But thinking about gear before technique is a huge mistake, and one that contributes to a lot of poor decisions, so I’m going to start with number two:

 What actions are we going to take if the POB alarm goes off?To continue reading, please login (top right) or join us.